1 / 10

 The Auris is a perfectly competent car to drive, as you’d expect.
 Handling is effortless and the ride isn’t bad.
 The car doesn’t set any new standards or feel particularly thrilling or luxurious, but it does exactly what you’d expect of it, without too much fuss or drama.

-Inside, it’s a bit plain-looking, with a tall and cliff-like dashboard.
+Inside, it’s very plain-looking, with a tall and cliff-like dashboard made of gloomy (and mostly hard) dark plastic.
 It’s very solidly built, though, and feels like it will last a long time.
 The layout is comfortable, with a good driving position and plenty of space for those in the rear.
 Even the hybrid model has a decent-sized boot.

 Toyota revised the Auris in 2015 with new, downsized petrol engines and an improved hybrid.
 The diesel engine was also new, sourced from BMW instead of being a Toyota design.
 Inside, the dashboard was refreshed with new colours and the infotainment system was updated.

 By the end of the 2013-generation car’s life, most models sold were hybrids.
 Buyers were responding to the excellence of Toyota’s Hybrid Synergy Drive system, which actually led to the firm rejecting diesel entirely.